-Training should emphasize and demonstrate that cleaning procedures are part of the process and should never be ignored.
+Cross-contamination cleaning training should emphasize and demonstrate that cleaning procedures are part of the process and should never be ignored.
 It should also emphasize that shortcuts should never be taken.
-Cleaning staff needs to understand that all procedures, tasks, frequencies, equipment and chemicals are part of that process.
+Cleaning staff needs to understand that all procedures, tasks, frequencies, equipment, and chemicals are part of that process.
 They also need to be taught a cleaning process that eliminates cross-contamination.
 For example, cleaning from high to low or from in to out.

 Make PPE Standard Operating Procedure When Cleaning:

 Training should include proper training on the use of personal protective equipment (PPE) minimizing injuries and protecting employees and other building occupants.
 A good example is changing gloves frequently eliminating the chance that germs, bacteria and viruses are not spread from one room to another.
 The procedure should be outlined clearly so the cleaning staff knows exactly what is expected.
 Training should meet and/or exceed all federal, state, and local ordinances.

 Managers should outline what chemicals are to be used and how to use them.
 That includes following the manufacturer directions ensuring maximum effectiveness.
 A broad-spectrum germicide disinfectant should be used in restrooms and cleaning staff need to know the “dwell or kill time” of the disinfectant.